NavinThomsy/Kaththu-Generator/README.md

-# Kaththu Gnerator
+# Kaththu Generator

-A simple vibe-coded app to generate kaththu (കത്ത്) which means "Letter" in malayalam.
-Thought it would be fun to send cover letters to employers in this fashion.
+- A simple vibe-coded app to generate kaththukal or കത്തുകൾ which means "Letters" in malayalam.
+Thought it would be cool to send cover letters to employers in this fashion.
-Has an editor mode that allows customizing the envelope and the letter contents.
+- Has an editor mode that allows customizing the envelope and the letter contents.
-A shareable link that can be sent to the recipient.
+- A shareable link that can be sent to the recipient.

 ## Running the code